nuclearpinguin/drf-sample/README.md

 `GET /top`

 Returns top movies already present in the database ranking based on a number of comments added to the movie.
+If there are no comments then there is no ranking.

 ```json
 [